Kalimuddin/Elsa/README.md

-## Elsa
+# Elsa
-Smart calculator is a console application created in PYTHON, in which we can chat with it and perform some mathematical operation.
+Elsa is a console application created in PYTHON, in which we can chat with it and perform some mathematical operation.